mariobelmar/college/snt/games/backlog.rst

   - def show2_0(human: str, ordi: str) -> str:

+- make winner be the one who win 2 points
 - use classes
-- make a 3 round game with (cumulated) score

 Done
 ====